EssamWisam/Portfolio-Distribution/README.md

 - This deserves much better documentation so I will likely get back to that.
 - You are more than welcome to contribute with style improvements or new components for individual sections.
 Hopefully, the folder structure will be welcoming for that.
+- Color generalizing is quite poor for light themes.
+Let's look into that later.
 - Don't hesitate to reach out in case you face any difficulties (issues are your best bet if they are general problems).

 Thanks you!